 Move the Money to Your New Plan

 You could move the money directly into your new employer's retirement plan.
 Many employers will offer the option of a plan-to-plan rollover into their 401(k) or other qualified retirement plans.
 There are no tax consequences or penalties with this move, and your employer should offer instructions to walk you through it.

 This rollover option can be a very easy option that keeps your savings momentum, as long as you like the investment choices in the new plan.
 It's also nice to start a new 401(k) with an already healthy balance.

 Rollover the Money Into an IRA

 If you left behind a plan at every job, you could wind up with a 401(k) graveyard filled with neglected investments by the end of your career.
 You may want to consider combining your retirement accounts instead.

 When you do a direct rollover, there are no tax consequences or tax penalties involved.
-And rollover IRAs offer endless investment options to choose from—including stocks, bonds, mutual funds, ETFs, and even real estate—if that's what you decide.
+Rollover IRAs offer endless investment options to choose from—including stocks, bonds, mutual funds, ETFs, and even real estate—if that's what you choose.

-On the downside, you will no longer be making regular contributions to this account, so that you will lose your savings momentum.
-However, rollover IRAs are so flexible.
-You may be able to roll the assets back into a future employer’s plan.
+On the downside, you will no longer be making automatic contributions to this account, so you will lose your savings momentum.
+However, rollover IRAs are quite flexible.
+You may be able to roll the assets into a future employer’s plan.

 Spend the Money

 You could take the money and spend it.
-This lump fund delivery is called a lump-sum distribution, and it’s a bad option for many reasons.
+This lump fund delivery is called a lump-sum distribution, and it’s a costly option for many reasons.